elizabethsiegle/Bay_Area_tech_meetups/README.md

 There are so many meetups to choose from, both in and out of the Bay Area.
 Go for the people, go for the community, and go to learn from not just speakers, but attendees.
 Yes, you can network, but there's so much knowledge to gain and also impart on others.

 *TODO*: Been to any meetups?
 Heard of any good ones?
 Well, then fork this repo, submit some pull requests, and contribute!
-Add thoughts on meetups you've attended in the Bay Area, alphabetize, create different categories, add on to the list, improve organization and links…
++ add thoughts on Bay Area meetups you've attended
++ alphabetize
++ create different categories
++ add on to the list
++ improve organization
+…
 <br>

 Questions?
 Comments?
 Concerns?
-Tweet me at [@lizziepika](https://www.twitter.com/lizziepika), or email me at esiegle@brynmawr.edu.
+[Tweet](https://www.twitter.com/lizziepika) or email me at esiegle@brynmawr.edu.

 ##License
 [CC-BY-SA](https://creativecommons.org/licenses/by-sa/4.0/)